sithmel/async-deco/README.md

   // values contains  [4, 5]
 });
 ```
 "waterfall" executes the functions in series.
-The first function will get the arguments and the other will use the arguments passed by the previous one:
+The first function will get the arguments and the others will use the arguments passed by the previous one:
 ```js
 var func = waterfall([
   function (x, cb) {